microsoft/ExperimentTools/docs/xt/topics/defining_your_config_file.rst

         step-name: "step"
         workspace: "ws1"

-The config files still reflect the need to have services for database, secure Key Vault and other elements.
+The config files still reflect the need to have services for MongoDB database, secure Key Vault and storage, :ref:`as described in Creating Azure Cloud Services for XT <creating_xt_services>`.
+They are the three services all XT installations must use.
+The templates also do not exclude the need to add other services to the configuration based on the struture of your MI experiments.

 .. seealso::